Critical Information for Students Subject to Dismissal

-Academic Standing Dismissal Appeal Process Overview
+Academic Dismissal Appeal Process Overview

-At the conclusion of each semester, shortly after final grades are posted, the University Registrar identifies all matriculated students who have failed to meet minimum scholastic standards for previous two semesters (i.e. their semester or cumulative GPA is less than 2.0).
+At the conclusion of each semester, shortly after final grades are posted, the University Registrar identifies all matriculated students who have failed to meet minimum academic standards for previous two semesters (i.e. their semester or cumulative GPA is less than 2.0).
 This report is shared with various offices including dean's and director's offices which are charged with making dismissal recommendations to the Office of Undergraduate Advising.

 Students who do not submit an appeal by the deadline indicated in their notification correspondence will be academically dismissed.
 Late appeals are NOT accepted.